-Many people prefer houses and apartments situated near the sea, in order to be able to relax with the sound of the waves.
+Many people prefer houses and apartments situated near the sea, to be able to relax with the sound of the waves.
 Also, they often choose a houseboat or a sailboat as a home.

 For the refreshing atmosphere in any room, decorate it with navy-blue, if we are speaking of a larger space, or with soft pastel nuances of aquamarine-blue, if the room is rather small.

 One of the ways of decorating the walls in the interior is to paint sea motifs such as fish and shellfish.
 Another way is to stencil them onto the walls.
 The marine area is rich with beautiful scenes that you can transfer into the interior.
-For example, wall coverings offer a wide variety of themes – beaches, lighthouses, ships, town scenes, just to name a few.
+For example, wall coverings offer a wide variety of themes – beaches, lighthouses, ships, and town scenes, just to name a few.

-Place the picture with calming motif, for instance, of the sea or the beach, opposite the bed (or a window with a view).
+Place the picture with a calming motif, for instance, of the sea or the beach, opposite the bed (or a window with a view).

 Every detail of this imaginative bedroom reveals the designer’s view of a mermaid’s interior.